 - Attendance Allowance at one of the four rates payable with disablement benefit or war disablement pension

 - An unemployability supplement payable with war disablement pension

 - Income Support (disability premium)

 Discounts aren't given automatically, we may ask you for proof or inspect your home.
 You still need to pay your council tax whilst applying for a discount but if you're entitled to a discount we'll give you a refund.
-Call 01752 668000 or submit a general enquiry below if you want to appeal a decision or cancel a discount you're receiving.
+Submit a general enquiry below if you want to appeal a decision or cancel a discount you're receiving.
 If you want to appeal a decision about a discount you've been given please put this in writing and send it to Revenues and Benefits, Plymouth City Council, PO Box 293, Plymouth PL5 9BZ.

 There may be a period where you don't pay council tax on the following properties:

 - Homes left empty by a prisoner and no-one else lives in it

 - Homes left empty by a patient living in a hospital, nursing home or care home and they have no plans to move back

 - Homes left empty by a person who's died: exempt for as long as it remains unoccupied and until probate is granted, and for up to six months after that date as long as the property remains unoccupied and has not been sold or transferred to someone else.